-We account for our shares of common stock subject to possible redemption in accordance with the guidance in accounting standards codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Shares of common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
-At all other times, common stock is classified as stockholders' equity.
-Our common stock features certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
-Accordingly, the common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our audited balance sheet.
+We account for our shares of Common Stock subject to possible redemption in accordance with the guidance in accounting standards codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Shares of Common Stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+Conditionally redeemable Common Stock (including Common Stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
+At all other times, Common Stock is classified as stockholders' equity.
+Our Common Stock features certain redemption rights that are considered to be outside of our control and subject to the occurrence of uncertain future events.
+Accordingly, the Common Stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our balance sheets.

-Net Loss per Share of Common Stock
+Net Income (Loss) per Share of Common Stock

 We comply with accounting and disclosure requirements of the Financial Accounting Standards Board ('FASB") ASC Topic 260, Earnings Per Share.
-Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period, excluding common stock subject to forfeiture.
-Remeasurement associated with the redeemable shares of common stock is excluded from net loss per share as the redemption value approximates fair value.
-At March 31, 2022, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of common stock and then share in our earnings.
+Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of Common Stock outstanding during the period, excluding Common Stock subject to forfeiture.
+Remeasurement associated with the redeemable shares of Common Stock is excluded from net income (loss) per share as the redemption value approximates fair value.
+At September 30, 2022, we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of Common Stock and then share in our earnings.
 As a result, diluted income per share is the same as basic income per share for the period presented.